karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

     - ``Microsoft.Identity.Web``
   - I have also included an ``Azure Pipelines`` YAML file and a ``GitHub Action`` that allow us to deploy the api into an Azure App Service.

+  >If you want to take a look at the source code, click [HERE](https://github.com/karlospn/pack-dotnet-templates-example/tree/main/src/WebApiNet5Template)

 - **NET 5 Worker Service that consumes RabbitMq messages**
-  - It is an entire solution application.
+  - It is an entire solution app.
 It creates a ``BackgroundService`` that consumes messages from a RabbitMq server.
 It uses a N-layer architecture with 3 layers:
     - ``WebApi`` layer.
     - ``Library`` layer.
     - ``Repository`` layer.
   - It uses the ``Microsoft.Build.CentralPackageVersions`` MSBuild SDK.
 This SDK allows us to manage all the NuGet package versions in a single file.
 The file can be found in the ``/build`` folder.
-  - The service also has the following features already built-in:
+  - The service has the following features already built-in:
     - ``Serilog``
     - ``AutoMapper``
     - ``Microsoft.Extensions.Hosting.Systemd``
     - ``Microsoft.Extensions.Hosting.WindowsServices``
   - I have also included an ``Azure Pipelines`` YAML file and a ``GitHub Action``that allow us to deploy the service into an Azure App Service.

+  >If you want to take a look at the source code, click [HERE](https://github.com/karlospn/pack-dotnet-templates-example/tree/main/src/HostedServiceNet5RabbitConsumerTemplate)

 - **NET Core 3.1 Azure Function that gets triggered by a timer**
+  - This one is not an entire solution, instead  it is a single project.
-  - It is a single project.
-It creates a NET Core 3.1 Azure Function that is triggered by a timer.
+  - It creates a NET Core 3.1 Azure Function that is triggered by a timer.
-  - The apps also has the following features already built-in:
+  - The function has the following features already built-in:
     - HealthChecks
     - Swagger
     - Serilog